 For the purpose of assessing fees, applicants shall be classified as Alabama or non-Alabama students.
-Non-Alabama students (except graduate students) are required to pay a tuition fee.
-An Alabama student is a person who shall be a citizen of the United States or a resident alien and who shall have resided and had his habitation, home, and permanent abode in the State of Alabama for at least twelve (12) months immediately preceding his current registration.
+Non-Alabama students (except graduate students) are required to pay an out-of-state tuition fee.
+An Alabama student is a person who shall be a citizen of the United States or a resident alien and who shall have resided and maintained habitation, home, and permanent abode in the State of Alabama for at least twelve (12) months immediately preceding his current registration.
 In applying this regulation, "applicant" shall mean a person applying for admission to the institution if he is married or 21 years of age; or otherwise, it shall mean parents, parent, or legal guardian of his or her person.
 If the parents are divorced, residence will be determined by the residency of the parent to whom the court has granted custody.

 In the determining of an Alabama student for purposes of assessing fees, the burden of proof is on the applicant.
-An applicant can change his status from non-Alabama to Alabama student only by actually and physically coming into the state for the required period with the intention of residing within the state.
+An applicant's status can change from non-Alabama to Alabama student only by actually and physically coming into the state for the required period with the intention of residing within the state.

 A non-Alabama student may apply in writing for reclassification prior to any subsequent registration.
-To qualify for reclassification as an Alabama student, the applicant (1) shall present evidence of having resided in Alabama for twelve (12) consecutive months preceding his request for reclassification, (2) shall submit evidence that he has met the usual and expected obligations of an Alabama citizen, and (3) shall file a declaration of intent to reside in Alabama.
-An alien shall have resided in Alabama for twelve (12) months and must present U.S. Immigration and Naturalization certification that he is a resident alien.
+To qualify for reclassification as an Alabama student, the applicant (1) shall present evidence of having resided in Alabama for twelve (12) consecutive months preceding the request for reclassification, (2) shall submit evidence that the usual and expected obligations of an Alabama citizen are met and (3) shall file a declaration of intent to reside in Alabama.
+An alien shall have resided in Alabama for twelve (12) months and must present U.S. Immigration and Naturalization resident alien certification.
 If the application is supported by evidence satisfactory to the University that the student then qualifies as an Alabama student, his classification may be changed for future registrations.